-The GGEI provides a sound baseline for better understanding national performance in the green economy, how it is judged by global practitioners, and how data and communications can help leaders improve on these results.
-But in many cases, the GGEI is also an entry point to more tailored consulting engagements, designed to look deeper at issues touched upon in the GGEI, but requiring further geographic localization, market sensitivity, or sectoral specificity.
+Data from the current and past editions of the GGEI provide a baseline for better understanding national performance in the green economy, how it is judged by global practitioners, and how to improve on these results.
+But in many cases, the GGEI is also an entry point to more tailored consulting engagements, designed to leverage the learning from the GGEI in more specialized assignments:

 Customizations by Country, Region or City